Knowing our customers makes us a reliable partner

-As a financial institution Mandatum Life has a legal obligation to identify and know its customers.
-In addition to up-to-date personal information we need to know the customer’s financial position and the origin of their assets.
-Insurance companies must also have sufficient information on their customers’ operations, financially and politically influential positions, what services they use and for what purpose.
-In addition, Mandatum Life needs to know to which country the customer is paying taxes.
+As a financial institution, Mandatum Life has a legal obligation to identify and know its customers.
+In addition to up-to-date personal information, insurance companies are required to have sufficient information on the customer’s business operations, financial position, purpose for using the services, and the origin of their funds.
+Mandatum Life must also know the country/countries in which the customer is tax resident.

-These obligations are based on legislation intended to, among other things, prevent money laundering, the terrorism financing and financial crimes.
-By identifying and knowing our customers, we can be a reliable partner to our customers.
+These obligations are based on legislation intended to, among other things, prevent money laundering, the funding of terrorism and financial crimes.
+By identifying and knowing our customers we can be a reliable partner to our customers.

 Customer information letter – what’s it about?

 - Why: We are updating obligatory customer information.
-To collect that information we will be sending letters during November and December.
+To collect that information we will be sending letters during May.

 - How: The easiest way to submit your information is by logging in to our Web Service using your Finnish banking codes at the address www.mandatumlife.fi.
 Alternatively, you can print up and fill in a form that can be found here » and send it to the return address stated on the form.
-In this case, be sure to also attach a copy of a document proving your identity, such as a passport, driving license or identification card.
 If you received a form with the letter please follow the instructions in the letter.

-- When: We ask you to provide your information during November and December.
-The exact date can be found in the letter sent to you.
+- When: We ask you to provide your information during June.

 Why are you asking for my personal information such as my place of birth or nationality?

-Insurance companies are always obligated to know their customers.
-We ask many kinds of questions in order to be able to serve you better, but by practicing customer due diligence, we are also fulfilling our legal obligations.
+Life insurance companies are always obligated to know their customers.
+We ask many kinds of questions in order to be able to serve you better, but by carrying out customer due diligence, we are also fulfilling our legal obligations.
 We are obligated to ask, for example, the customer’s name, place of birth, national identity number, address and other contact details.